marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

      - The protocol must ensure that third parties cannot interfere with the binding process.

 In the issuance phase, the Holder binding happens at the Credential request to the protected Credential endpoint.
 This means that the attacker needs to obtain the access token first and therefore send the request to the Credential endpoint and bind the Credentials to the keys under his control.
-The IT Wallet specification requires the use of a sender-constrained access token, which means that the access token binds to the device using cryptographic materials.
+The IT-Wallet specification requires the use of a sender-constrained access token, which means that the access token binds to the device using cryptographic materials.

 The second surface for the attack is related to key management.
 In the case of using software-based keys, it is possible to clone the keys and move them to a device under attacker control, and in the case of stealing the Credentials as well, the attacker can easily create proof of possession of the keys.
-IT Wallet is less vulnerable to these attacks as it supports local internal WSCD that uses hardware-based keys.
+IT-Wallet is less vulnerable to these attacks as it supports local internal WSCD that uses hardware-based keys.
 However, the lack of a certification profile that certifies the local internal WSCD against highly capable attackers (the certification for current TEE solutions on the market reaches AVA_VAN.3 at most as shown for example in https://www.tuv-nederland.nl/assets/files/cerfiticaten/2021/08/nscib-cc-0244671-cr-1.0.pdf or https://globalplatform.org/specs-library/tee-protection-profile-v1-3/) makes the requirement only partially satisfied.